Azure-Samples/Verified-Telemetry-FreeRTOS-Sample/demos/projects/ESPRESSIF/esp32/README.md

     Clone the following repo to download all sample device code, setup scripts, and offline versions of the documentation.

-    **If you previously cloned this repo in another sample, you don't need to do it again.**

     ```shell
     git clone https://github.com/Azure-Samples/Verified-Telemetry-FreeRTOS-Sample.git
     cd Verified-Telemetry-FreeRTOS-Sample
-    git checkout features/currentsense
     git submodule update --init --recursive
     ```